74hc595/Arduino-For-Kids/README.md

     +------------------------+
     |                        |
     +------------------------+
-The area above the line was used for graphics output (the '^' represents the turtle) and the area below the line was the "command center," basically, the Logo read-eval-print loop.
+The area above the line was used for graphics output (the caret represents the turtle) and the area below the line was the "command center," basically, the Logo read-eval-print loop.